-Volkswagen Jetta owners have reported 24 problems associated with alternator/generator/regulator (under the electrical system category).
+Volkswagen Jetta owners have reported 29 problems related to alternator/generator/regulator (under the electrical system category).

 See all problems of the 2003 Volkswagen Jetta.

-Consumer has a 2010 Volkswagen Jetta.
+The contact owns a 2010 Volkswagen Jetta.
 The contact stated that while driving 30 mph, the transmission overheat warning light illuminated on the instrument panel.
 The contact moved off the roadway and restarted the vehicle, as it resumed properly.
 The vehicle was taken to a dealer for inspection where they advised the contact that the transmission needed to be replaced.
 The dealer also stated that while performing an inspection of the vehicle, he noticed that the wires that were connected to the alternator were burned and the fuse block needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was not contacted.
 The failure mileage was 78,000.
-This issue happened on Nov.
-3, 2012.

 See all problems of the 2010 Volkswagen Jetta.